Why are rodeo queens so important to the sport of rodeo?

 These ladies are not just another pretty face.
 They are your rodeo ambassadors and people that want to get to know you as friends.

 If you haven’t met a rodeo queen in person, next time you attend a rodeo just look for the cowgirls in bling, and don’t be afraid to say hello, snap a photo, or simply ask them questions to learn more about the sport of rodeo.
 They are always happy to share information on the sport!
-We hope you’ll come to meet them in Kissimmee at the next RAM National Circuit Finals Rodeo in March!
+We hope you’ll come to meet them in Kissimmee at the next RAM National Circuit Finals Rodeo, March 26-29th, 2020!